KaiserBarbarossa/MyBrowse/README.md

 ## Installation

+### Ubuntu-based

 Installation on Ubuntu based distributions is possible with a PPA:

     sudo apt-add-repository ppa:tuxifreund/mybrowse
-    sudo apt-get update
     sudo apt-get install mybrowse

-Afterwords you’re able to start MyBrowse with the `mybrowse` command.
+### Arch

+MyBrowse is available via the AUR.
+To install it just type:

+    git clone https://aur.archlinux.org/mybrowse.git && cd mybrowse
+    makepkg -s
+    pacman -U /PATH/TO/mybrowse-*-any.pkg.tar.zst

+It would be a pleasure, if you’d vote for the AUR under [https://aur.archlinux.org/packages/mybrowse](https://aur.archlinux.org/packages/mybrowse).

 ## Features

- * loading webpages ;)
+ * loading websites ;)
  * bookmark pages
  * seperate search and addressbar
+ * history